Alan Freedman

 New York Guitarist/Songwriter AKA “The Gator”

-Two NEW collections of all-original, compelling story-songs are coming soon from a vintage NYC rocker.
+Two NEW collections of all-original, compelling story-songs from a veteran NYC rocker.

-The personal tunes outline a point of view and philosophy with diverse subject matter such as relationships, social-crisis issues, and a cast of characters drawn from life’s experience.
+The songs outline a point of view and philosophy with diverse subject matter such as relationships, social-crisis issues, and a cast of characters drawn from life’s experience.

 “There’s a man of many chapters